 Here’s how the project breaks down:

-- R-2707AA: 2.2 miles from west of Peachtree Road to east of Kimbrell Road near Mooresboro.
-The project is scheduled to be let in May.
+- R-2707AA: 2 miles from west of Peachtree Road to east of Kimbrell Road near Mooresboro.
 The average daily traffic count is approximately 20,000 vehicles per day.
 There will be some traffic pattern shifts along the project area.
-The project was let on May 21, 2013, and is scheduled to be completed by March 14, 2017.
+The project was let on May 21, 2013, and is scheduled for completion by March 14, 2017.

-- R-2707AB: 1.9 miles from west of Pleasant Ridge Road to west of Hoyle Road near Lattimore.
-The estimated cost is $14 million, and the project is scheduled to be let in April 2014.
+- R-2707AB: 1.9 miles east of Kimbrell Road to east of Plato Lee Road near Lattimore.
+The estimated construction cost is $14.1 million.
+The project was let for construction in June 2014.

 Three sections of the project are not fully funded:

 - R-2707E: 2.6 miles from U.S. 74 west of Long Branch Road to west of Stony Point Road at U.S. 74 Business in Kings Mountain.
-The estimated cost is $32.8 million.
-Right-of-way acquisition and construction are not funded.
+The estimated construction cost is $32.8 million.
+Project funding and right-of-way acquisition are dependent on project reprioritization under the state’s new STI Law.

 In March 2013, county leaders met with commissioners from Rutherford and Polk County to discuss support for the project.
 The three counties are looking at a plan to ask NCDOT to study the possibility of construction an interstate-quality U.S. 74 freeway from Interstate 26 in Polk County, through Rutherford County and traveling along the Shelby Bypass and points east.